20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 20. Grab a board and go surfing

-If you want to try your hand at surfing in Hong Kong, head to the aptly named “Big Wave Bay” in Shek O, or Sai Wan Beach in Tai Long Wan in Sai Kung.
-You can rent a board from either one of these spots and paddle out for a fun surf.
-The best time to surf in Hong Kong is from about October to April (though the swell generally tends to be on the smaller side), but freak typhoon swells are not unheard of if you’re looking for more advanced conditions!
+The best time to surf in Hong Kong is from about October to April (though the swell generally tends to be on the smaller side), but freak typhoon swells during the summer months are not unheard of if you’re looking for more advanced conditions!
 Even if the waves aren’t perfect, how many people can say that they’ve been surfing in Hong Kong?

 I told you there was plenty to do in Hong Kong off the beaten path!
 Have you been to Hong Kong before?
 What are some other cool and unique things you would recommend?
-Share them in the comments section below!
+Share them in the comments section below.

 Planning a trip to Hong Kong?
 You might also find these guides helpful: